jyoonsong/togedule/README.md

-  journal={Proceedings of the ACM on Human-Computer Interaction}, year = {2025}, publisher = {Association for Computing Machinery}, booktitle = {In the 36th Annual ACM Symposium on User Interface Software and Technology (UIST '23)}, keywords = {Human-AI Interaction, Scheduling, Large Language Models}, series = {CSCW '25}
+  journal={Proceedings of the ACM on Human-Computer Interaction}, year = {2025}, publisher = {Association for Computing Machinery}, keywords = {Human-AI Interaction, Scheduling, Large Language Models}, series = {CSCW '25}
 }